reeceotto/nurbskit/README.md

 - geometric transformation (scale, translation and rotation)
 - point inversion and projection
 - IGES and VTK surface export
-- curve and surface interpolation and approximation
+- curve and surface interpolation
-- visualisation interface using matplotlib
+- visualisation
 - parameterization and shape manipulation using free-form deformation

 ---

 ## Installation

-The following command will clone the repository to `$HOME/nurbskit`.
+Clone the repository with the following command:

 ```
 git clone git@github.com:reeceotto/nurbskit.git nurbskit
 ```

-After cloning, navigate to `$HOME/nurbskit` and add nurbskit as a Python package using pip:
+After cloning, navigate to `/nurbskit` and add nurbskit as a Python package using pip:

 ```